What is an aneurysm?

 The benefits of aneurysm screening may not outweigh the risks, such as additional invasive testing procedures and surgery to treat the aneurysm.
 Discuss the benefits and risks of aneurysm screening with your healthcare provider, in the context of your personal risk factors and potential outcomes if you were to be diagnosed with an aneurysm.

 How is an aneurysm treated?

-Treatment of an aneurysm depends on the size, location, and type of aneurysm.
-An expanding or enlarging aneurysm in the aorta often requires emergency treatment, and surgery is generally recommended.
-Which type of surgery and when it is needed it will depend on the symptoms and the size and type of aneurysm.
+Treatment of an aneurysm depends on the size, location and type of aneurysm.
+An expanding or enlarging aneurysm in the aorta often requires emergency treatment, and doctors generally recommend surgery.
+The type of surgery and when it is needed it will depend on the symptoms and the size and type of aneurysm.

 Common treatments of aneurysm include: